-- Formulate problem with global constraints or metaconstraints to reveal structure - Automatically convert these to optimal formulation for the solvers(s) - Best choice of variables. - Reformulation of constraints. - For effective propagation or tight relaxation - Best choice of domain filters. - Generation of valid inequalities - However, metaconstraints pose a fundamental problem of variable management...
+- Formulate problem with global constraints or metaconstraints to reveal structure - Automatically flatten the model in a way that best allows specific solvers to exploit structure: - Best choice of variables. - Reformulation of constraints. - For effective propagation or tight relaxation - Best choice of domain filters. - Generation of valid inequalities - However, metaconstraints pose a fundamental problem of variable management...